If you have the background and experience, earning the CDCES credential may be the right choice for you.

 The CDCES designation is for health professionals who possess comprehensive knowledge and experience in

-Employers, health care providers, and people with diabetes look for the CDCES credential when choosing to work with a diabetes care and education specialist.
-The certification ensures you possess the skills and knowledge necessary to deliver high quality diabetes care and education.
+Employers, healthcare providers, and people with diabetes look for the CDCES credential when working with a diabetes care and education specialist.
+The certification ensures you possess the skills and knowledge to deliver high-quality diabetes care and education.

 Why get CDCES-certified?
 Earning the CDCES credential will demonstrate your diabetes skills and expertise, show your commitment to excellence in patient care, help you to distinguish yourself among your peers, enhance career opportunities, and optimize the health outcomes of people living with diabetes.